 GRNET from Greece

-JetStream from University of Indiana, USA
+JetStream from the University of Indiana, USA

 CSC

 CSC provides an IaaS cloud service called cPouta for its customers (https://research.csc.fi/cpouta).
 This OpenStack based cloud service, funded by the Finnish Ministry of Culture and Education, allows users to launch their own virtual machines to a server environment running in the CSC computing center in Kajaani.